Extended ADE sale 55% off

 • Phrases make up the key sections of songs, including the verse, chorus, breakdowns, intros, and outros.

-• Understanding how to phrase mix opens up a range of creative options in your mixing.
+• Understanding how to phrase mix opens up a range of creative options in your mixing, allowing for a seamless mix by aligning the musical phrases of two tracks to create smooth transitions.

 • Phrase mixing will also make your DJ sets sound more intentional and professional.

-• Quickly and easily implement phrase mixing with DJ.Studio
+• Quickly and easily implement phrase mixing with DJ.Studio, improving the way you mix songs

 What is Phrasing in DJ Mixing?#